-- 1. Following selections, all proposers will be notified by electronic or postal mail of the decision on their proposal.
-The NIAC may desire to select only a portion of a proposer's area of study, in which case the proposer will be given the opportunity to accept or decline such partial support. - 2.
-When a proposal is not selected for award, the proposer will be notified.
-The NIAC will explain generally why the proposal was not selected.
-Proposers desiring additional information may contact the selecting official who will arrange a debriefing. - 3.
+- Following the selection of concepts for awards, all proposers will be notified by electronic mail.
+A list of concepts selected for an award will also be posted on the NIAC website. - 2.
+The NIAC may desire to select only a portion of a proposer's area of study, in which case the proposer will be given the opportunity to accept or decline such partial support. - 3.
+Proposers desiring additional information about their proposal may contact the NIAC Director (bcass@niac.usra.edu) who will arrange a debriefing by electronic mail. - 4.
 When a proposal is selected for award, USRA personnel will negotiate the award by the NIAC.
 The proposal is used as the basis for negotiation.
 Certain business data may be requested prior to award.
 USRA will forward a model award instrument and other pertinent information to the awardee at the conclusion of negotiations.

-L. Cancellation of Requirement
+K. Cancellation of Call for Proposals